msbelaid/PlugBrain/README.md

 # PlugBrain
 > [!NOTE]
-> This is a temporary name, will change in later interations.
+> This is a beta vesrion.

 PlugBrain is an app that encourages regular breaks from distracting apps by blocking access at scheduled intervals.
 To regain access, you’ll need to solve a math challenge that adjusts in difficulty: